d-becking/nncodec-icml-2023-demo/README.md

 ### Demo

-The image segmentation demo (with Pascal VOC data) is more visual, showing model degradation due to compression in the form of incomplete segmentation masks, compared to less expressive top-1 accuracies:
+The image segmentation demo (using Pascal VOC data) is more visual and demonstrates model degradation due to compression in the form of inaccurate segmentation masks, compared to potentially less expressive top-1 accuracies in image classification:

 <img src="https://github.com/d-becking/nncodec-icml-2023-demo/assets/56083075/b721654a-a2b3-4493-9828-a18f79bc0451"  width="500">